 Projects account for 50% of the final course grade.
 For the purpose of figuring projects into the final course grade, all project grades will be added together, divided by the total number of points available.
 All assignments must be typed with 1" margins, 1.5 spacing and a 12 point Times Roman font.
 Unless otherwise noted, each projects must be between two and three pages in length.
 Students must sign and date all projects.
 Students must abide by the rules and policies set forth above regarding collaboration on assignments.
 The due date for the projects is listed in the course calendar.
-Projects 1 - 5 are each worth 10% of the total course grade.
+Projects 1-5 are each worth 10% of the total course grade.

-- Project 1: Submit class notes and study tools (e.g., re-written summarized notes, flash cards, outline of notes, etc.) developed for two chapters in course NU102 Fundamentals. - Project 2: Case Studies Choose 1 out of the following 4 case studies.
+- Project 1: Submit class notes and study tools (e.g., re-written summarized notes, flash cards, outline of notes, etc.) developed for two chapters in one currently enrolled course. - Project 2: Case Studies Choose 1 out of the following 4 case studies.
 Present findings in a written report. - Case 1.
 Develop an ethical position on the nursing care of a client who is a Jehovah's Witness who, for religious reasons, is refusing the blood transfusions needed to keep him alive.
 The client, a resident of a nursing home, has chronic leukemia and would need transfusions every few weeks.
 What should the health care team do about the client's refusal?
-What ethical principles have a bearing on this situation? - Case 2.
+What ethical principles have a bearing on this situation?
+Are there legal implications inherent in this situation? - Case 2.
 While on duty, LPN Andrews observes RN Brewer and detects signs of alcohol intoxication.
 What course of action should Andrews follow?
 What ethical principles might be considered in the choice of the course of action?
 Does the NFLPN Code for Nurses offer any advice?
 Are there legal implications inherent in this situation? - Case 3.
 An LPN repeatedly sees another LPN on the unit engage in poor practice.
 Discuss the ethical principles to be considered by the nurse who observes the poor practice.
 What action should be taken based on these principles?
 What ethical principles have a bearing on this situation?
-Consider what should be done if the initial action produces no results. - Case 4.
-A paralyzed comatose client who was the victim of a hit-and-run driver is being maintained on a respirator and total parenteral nutrition.
+Consider what should be done if the initial action produces no results.
+Are there legal implications inherent in this situation? - Case 4.
+A paralyzed comatose client who was the victim of a hit-and-run driver is being maintained on a ventilator and total parenteral nutrition.
 The neurologists agree that the client will never be able to lead a "normal" life.
 Prolonged care in the long-term care facility will exhaust the family's financial and emotional resources.
 The family consists of the husband who is an engineer and two high school age children who are exceptionally bright and who plan to enter college after high school.
 The family has asked the advice of the ethics committee as to whether treatment should be maintained or withdrawn.
 What ethical principles must be considered as the decision is made?
+Are there legal implications inherent in this situation?